HotPocketHPE/mhguide/mhguide.md

 ### Evading

 The basic roll is an invaluable part of your toolset.
 For a small stamina cost, it will quickly move you in the direction you're facing.
-Use this to quickly get out of harm's way, or into
+Use this to get out of harm's way, or move into an advantageous position.

-Superman dive
+The roll has a small window of invulnerability that can be used quite effectively.
+See [Invincibility Frames](#invincibility-frames) for more on this.

+Immediately after an attack, you can only roll in 3 directions: straight forward, directly left, or directly right.
+Rolling backwards is not an option!

+> Example: Any Weapon vs. Khezu.
+Khezu's electric zap can be impossible to escape from if you are too close!
+Choose your attacks carefully.
+Once you gain more experience techniques like [Angling Strikes](#angling-strikes) can enable more aggressive play.

+Some weapons have sidesteps instead of rolls.
+These move you a shorter distance, but can be chained together.
+Lance can also sidestep backwards after attacks!

+A few attacks, such as the Longsword's Fade Slash, are "evasive" because they move you significantly.
+Use these to get into position while dealing damage!

+Evading while sprinting away from the monster will do a special move called a superman dive.
+This makes you invincible for a long time, but won't let you counterattack.
+Useful for emergencies.

 ### Guarding

-Heavy shields

-Light shields
+Unlike evading, which all weapons can do, only some weapons can guard.
+Guarding uses your stamina to avoid taking damage from a hit.
+If you are not facing towards the attack, or you don't have enough stamina to block the hit, you will take the damage and knockback!

+Stronger attacks will cost more stamina to block, deal chip damage, and take you longer to recover from blocking.
+The skill Guard will make these attacks easier to block.

+When guarding and standing still, your stamina will not regenerate.
+However. weapons with heavy shields, such as Lance and Gunlance, can move slowly while guarding to avoid this.

+Blocking with a light shield, such as the Sword and Shield's shield or the Greatsword's blade, will block stronger attacks less effectively and deplete your sharpness.
+With these weapons, save guarding for emergencies.

+> Example: Greatsword vs. Tigrex.
+If you find yourself right in front of him as he starts a charge, you may not have time to sheathe and superman dive!
+Try to guard the attack, it will hurt your sharpness and deal chip damage but it's better than getting hit.

+Some attacks, such as clouds of gas or elemental beams, are not blockable.
+The skill Guard Up will make these blockable.

+The Heavy Bowgun's shield attachment can be quite effective, but will only block attacks in a 45 degree arc in front of you, as opposed to the 90 degree arc of all other shields.
+Make sure you are looking right at the attack!

 ## Intermediate Techniques

 ### Invincibility Frames

-Invincibility Frames, or iframes, are periods of time where you cannot be hit by any attack.
+Invincibility Frames/iframes, or moments of invincibility/MOI in older sources, are periods of time where you cannot be hit by any attack.
 By default, the basic roll has 0.2 seconds of iframes (6 frames @ 30fps).
-0.2 seconds may seem short, and it is compared to other games like Dark Souls, but that short burst can be enough to get you out of a sticky situation.
+0.2 seconds may seem short, and it is short compared to other games like Dark Souls, but that window can be enough to get you out of a sticky situation.

 Iframes are best used against attacks where the hitbox is small, moves quickly, or lasts for a short amount of time.
 Right before you are hit, roll *towards* these attacks: rolling towards and through them will move you through the hitbox more quickly than rolling with it will.